 2.3 Statistical analysis

-Observations were recorded on five randomly selected, healthy and competitive plants per genotype at the time of maturity, except for phenological traits including days to initial flowering, days to 50% flowering, days to pod initiation and days to maturity which were recorded on a plot basis.
+Observations were recorded on five randomly selected, healthy and competitive plants per genotype at the time of maturity, except for phenological traits including days to initial flowering, days to 50% flowering, days to pod initiation and days to maturity, which were recorded on a plot basis.
 The quantitative traits assessed viz., plant height (cm), numbers of primary and secondary branches per plant, main raceme length (cm), numbers of siliquae on main raceme, numbers of siliquae per plant, numbers of seeds per siliquae, numbers of seeds per plant, 1000-seed weight (g), biological yield per plant (g), seed yield per plant (g) and harvest index (%).
-To investigate the patterns of genetic diversity and identify major contributing traits, multivariate analyses were conducted using Principal Component Analysis (PCA) and Mahalanobis’ D² statistics.
+To investigate the patterns of genetic diversity and identify major contributing traits, multivariate analyses were conducted using Principal Component Analysis (PCA) and Mahalanobis D² statistics.
 All statistical computations were performed using the OPSTAT and Agri-Analyzer software packages.

 3. Results & Discussion